-On Thursday, Jan.
-26 at 7:30 p.m., in Edmunds Hall, Presbyterian College and the Confucius Institute will host a piano and guzheng music concert celebrating the Chinese New Year.
-The concert is free and open to the public.
+On Monday, March 20, at 7:30 p.m., in Edmunds Hall, Presbyterian College will present a piano recital by Dr. Karen Wisser Buckland, professor of music.
+The recital is free and open to the public.

 AUBURN, Ala. – Trailing 8-4 entering its final at-bat, the Presbyterian College baseball rallied for seven runs in the ninth inning to pull of the comeback 11-8 win over Auburn on Friday afternoon at Plainsman Park in Auburn, Ala.
 PC trailed 7-0 after the second inning but allowed just three hits the rest of the way, as they outscored the Tigers 11-1 in the final seven innings to improve to 9-7 on the season.